Employee Handbook Table of Contents:

 Employee Handbook Sample:

-Below we have created an employee handbook template that you can use in its entirety.
+Below, we have created an employee handbook template that you can use in its entirety.
 You can also cut and paste the sections that are most relevant to your company and create a customized version.
-The sections in [bold] need to be removed and replaced with your own wording.
+The bold sections in square brackets need to be updated and replaced with your own wording as needed.

-Welcome to [company name]!
+Welcome to [Company Name]!
 We’re glad to have you here.
 We’ve been in business since [year] and since that time have developed the philosophy that [company philosophy].
 Our overriding goal is [your company’s main goal].
-Our mission is [give mission statement].
+Our mission is [mission statement].

 If you’re reading this, we think you’re a good fit for helping us fulfill our mission and achieve our goals.